Liquid369/blank/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package flsd/fls-qt for Debian-based Linux systems.
-If you compile flsd/fls-qt yourself, there are some useful files here.
+This directory contains files used to package rbxd/rbx-qt for Debian-based Linux systems.
+If you compile rbxd/rbx-qt yourself, there are some useful files here.

-## fls: URI support ##
+## rbx: URI support ##

-fls-qt.desktop  (Gnome / Open Desktop)
+rbx-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install fls-qt.desktop
+	sudo desktop-file-install rbx-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your fls-qt binary to `/usr/bin` and the `../../share/pixmaps/fls128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your rbx-qt binary to `/usr/bin` and the `../../share/pixmaps/rbx128.png` to `/usr/share/pixmaps`

-fls-qt.protocol (KDE)
+rbx-qt.protocol (KDE)